 STEP 2: Research the needs of people in East Africa.

-STEP 3: Start searching for programs and read reviews.
+STEP 3: Start searching for organizations and program providers

-Connecting with a reliable organization for volunteering in Africa can be a daunting task, so working with a well-established program provider can make the process easier.
-The purpose of these companies is not only to help volunteers find a sustainable organization that will have a measurable impact.
-You may ask yourself, why give your hard-earned money to a company if you could just do the same thing for free?
-Good question.
-Signing-up with a third-party provider gives you the reassurance that you are partnered up with a vetted program that they have worked with in the past and know that they are responsible for sustainable projects that benefit a particular community.
+Connecting with a reliable organization in East Africa can be a daunting task, so working with a well-established volunteer program provider can make the process of finding a program much easier.
+These companies are dedicated to helping volunteers find a sustainable organization that will help them have a measurable impact during their time abroad.
+You may be thinking: why give your hard-earned money to a company if you could just do the same thing for free?
+Good question -- signing-up with a third-party provider gives you the reassurance that you will be working with a vetted organization that you can trust with your experience.

 STEP 4: Investigate how the company is giving back.

 Before committing to a particular organization, it is important to research their intentions and how exactly they give back to their local community.
-Reading the fine print will help you avoid an undesirable scenario once you are abroad, where it will be much harder to turn back.
-One of the most important things to be aware of is how a company is spending the money that they receive, both from their volunteers and other donors.
+Reading the fine print will help you avoid an undesirable scenario once you are actually in East Africa, when it will be much harder to turn back.
+One of the most important things to be aware of is how a company is spending the money they receive, both from volunteers and donors.

-One way to cut out the middleman and reduce costs is through applying to an organization without the assistance of a program provider.
-For volunteers who are familiar with the region and feel capable in their abilities to navigate the local systems of transportation and housing, this is always an option.
-Also, by saving money you can donate a bit of it directly to the organization itself!
+One way to cut out the middleman and reduce costs is through applying directly to an organization without the assistance of a program provider.
+For volunteers who are familiar with the region and feel capable in their abilities to navigate the local systems of transportation and housing, this is a real option to consider.
+Also, often by saving money, you can donate more directly to the organization itself!

-Keep in mind that this route might not always save you a lot of money, since program providers usually have well-established connections with local housing and transportation companies, and therefore can get a better price than those who do not.
-As well, leveraging their relative expertise (and paying up front for it) usually saves you a lot of logistical headaches (and cultural faux pas’) during volunteer work in East Africa.
+However, keep in mind that this route might not always save you a lot of money, since program providers usually have well-established connections with local housing and transportation companies, and therefore can get a better price than those who do not.
+Leveraging their relative expertise (and paying up front for it) usually saves you a lot of logistical headaches (and cultural faux pas) when you become a volunteer in East Africa.

-Volunteering in East Africa can seem like a giant undertaking, but with the right mindset and thorough research, it can be an unforgettable and mutually beneficial experience for both yourself and the foreign communities you are entering.
-You will not only be able to contribute your time and expertise in a new setting, but you will also be deeply impacted by the individuals you work with as well.
+Effectively volunteering in East Africa can seem like a giant undertaking, but with the right mindset and thorough research, it can be an unforgettable and mutually beneficial experience for both you and the community you work in.
+If you follow these seven steps, you'll be on your way to a successful, impactful experience volunteering abroad.